Norwegian contractor boasts largest ever delivery after completing another Johan Sverdrup platform

 The construction of the third module – the MSF – was done at Aibel’s yard in Thailand and the module was transported by sea to Norway in April 2021.

-In a statement on Tuesday, Aibel confirmed that the second Johan Sverdrup P2 platform is ready to leave the company’s yard in Haugesund and be installed at the Johan Sverdrup field.
-The firm also added that it has handed over the platform to Equinor and celebrated it with a sail away ceremony for employees, guests, and the media.
+In a statement on Tuesday, Aibel confirmed that the second Johan Sverdrup P2 platform was ready to leave the company’s yard in Haugesund to be installed at the Johan Sverdrup field.

 Mads Andersen, President and CEO of Aibel, remarked: “In close collaboration with Equinor, our competent engineers have produced more than 60,000 drawings, which has formed the basis for our world-class skilled workers to build and assemble the platform.
 Even though we have been through a pandemic, we now deliver the project on time and budget, and most importantly, without serious incidents.”